finscn/max-rects-packing/README.md

 # MaxRectsPacking.js
 A js implementation of MaxRects algorithms for packing rectangles.
-Maybe the best one
+Maybe the best one.